Where to Start?

 In addition, other thematic areas of the CORE curriculum may be satisfied through approved courses offered in off-campus programs.
-Both Gordon-IN-Boston and Gordon-IN-Orvieto, for example, fulfill other areas of CORE (Civic Engagement and Aesthetics) in addition to Global Understanding.
+Both Gordon-IN-Boston and Gordon-IN-Orvieto and the Balkans Semester, for example, fulfill other thematic areas of CORE in addition to Global Understanding.

 How do the credits from an off-campus program come back?